Gina Lollobrigida: Personal life

 Lollobrigida retired from filming in 1997.
 She told PARADE in April 2000: "I studied painting and sculpting at school and became an actress by mistake ...
 I've had many lovers and still have romances.
 I am very spoiled.
 All my life, I've had too many admirers."
 After retirement she divided her time between her house on Via Appia Antica in Rome and a villa in Monte Carlo.
 After 2009, she refused visitors to her home.

 In 2013, Lollobrigida sold her jewelry collection through Sotheby's.
 She donated nearly $5 million to benefit stem-cell therapy.

-In 2019, the Roman Rota, with the consent of Pope Francis, issued a declaration of nullity for her marriage with Rigau after a two-year review.
+In 2019, the Roman Rota, with the consent of Pope Francis, issued a declaration of nullity for Lollobrigida's marriage to Rigau after a two-year review.

 At the end of the 2010s, Andrea Piazzolla became Lollobrigida's main collaborator, general director and trustee of some Monegasque real estate and financial societies.
 In July 2020 he was charged for circumvention of an incapable person.

 In 2021, the Italian Supreme Court of Cassation, at the request of her son, ruled that Lollobrigida should have a legal guardian appointed to manage her affairs and prevent predation.
 Although the court determined she was mentally capable, medical evidence had indicated that there was "a weakening in her correct perception of reality" and that she was in a state of "vulnerability".

-Lollobrigida died at a clinic in Rome on 16 January 2023, at the age of 95.
-She is buried in her birthplace, Subiaco, Lazio.
+Lollobrigida died aged 95, at a clinic in Rome on 16 January 2023.
+She was buried in her birthplace, Subiaco, Lazio.

 The lawyer and politician, and current Minister of Agriculture of Italy, Francesco Lollobrigida, is her great-nephew.

-In 2022, sports media noted that Olympic speed skating silver medalist Francesca Lollobrigida is her great-niece, though the two had never met.
+In 2022, sports media noted that Olympic speed skating gold medalist Francesca Lollobrigida is her great-niece, and the two had met.

-In November 2023, Andrea Piazzolla was convicted of embezzling Lollobrigida's millions.
+In November 2023, Andrea Piazzolla, who in 2009 aged 21 had begun working for Lollobrigida as a factotum, was convicted of embezzling Lollobrigida's millions.
+Piazzolla was jailed for three years.